netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 ## Service mesh lite

 When the Citrix ADC CPX is deployed inside the cluster as an Ingress, it can be used to proxy network (East-West) traffic between microservices within the cluster.
 For this, the target microservice needs to be deployed in [headless](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) mode to bypass [kube-proxy](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy), so that you can benefit from the advanced ADC functionalities provided by Citrix ADC.
+For more information, see [Service mesh lite](deploy/service-mesh-lite.md).

 ![Dual-tier-Hairpin-mode](media/dual-tier-topology-with-hairpin-E-W.png)